simonschmitz2405/Quantitative_trading_competition/README.md

-# Quantitative Trading Competition - Trading Financial Anamalies in the Market
+# ** Quantitative Trading Competition - Trading Financial Anamalies in the Market **

 This repository is the Backtesting Implementation for the seminar 'Quantitative Trading Competition', held at KIT Karlsruhe in the summer semester 2024.
 The main goal of the seminar is to develop a trading strategy based on the paper 'Streaks on daily returns'.
 Hereby daily, stocks are classified as n positive or negative streaks if they over or underperformed based on a certain threshold.
 The idea is to go the postive streaks short and go the negative streaks long.
+## Parameter

 In this implementation the parameter of the strategy are the following:
 - Streak Length: Determines the number of consecutive days a streak must over or underperform.

 - Thresholding Type: Specifies the threshold used to classify over or underperformance.
 Three threshold types are implemented: